 - Social actors (trade union structures, etc), political parties and/or organisations associated with political ideologies have a long tradition in engaging their membership in volunteering in order to meet their objectives or even to support volunteers in communities. - The private sector in Cyprus also has a long history of direct and indirect involvement with the voluntary sector.
-In the last decade under the concept of Corporate Social Responsibility the private sector has financed and supported volunteer projects, engaged in charity and fund-raising campaigns and events or have engaged in employee volunteering. - The Church of Cyprus and its wider religious-based structure such as "Philoptochoi" (friends for the poor associations) and various philanthropic-based associations and committees, established since the early years of the history of Cyprus, has historically been a key player in supporting and practicing volunteering and also implementing welfare projects and social programmes.
+In the last decade under the concept of Corporate Social Responsibility the private sector has financed and supported volunteer projects, engaged in charity and fund-raising campaigns and events or have engaged in employee volunteering. - The Church of Cyprus and the wider religious-based structure such as "Philoptochoi" (friends for the poor associations) and various philanthropic-based associations and committees, established since the early years of the history of Cyprus, has historically been a key player in supporting and practicing volunteering and also implementing welfare projects and social programmes.
 Furthermore, the Church of Cyprus, as part of its social mission, finances and supports voluntary organisations, addresses contemporary social problems and the needs of society at large. - The educational system has also a long tradition of promoting the values of volunteering and developing volunteering initiatives with the voluntary/non-profit sector's structures.
 A successful volunteering strategy developed between the official education system (the Ministry of Education and Culture in Cyprus) and the Pancyprian Volunteerism Coordinative Council includes the "School Social Clubs" institution and the "Youth and Volunteerism Programme", and the "National essay competition on volunteering".
+A Manual for promoting Volunteering and Active Citizenship at schools, has also been published by the Commissioner of Volunteering and NGO's.

-6. FUNDING OPPORTUNITIES
+6 FUNDING OPPORTUNITIES

-• State funding: Various Ministries provide financial support schemes to NGOs in order to meet specific objectives in their area of competence.
+● State funding: Various Ministries provide financial support schemes to NGOs in order to meet specific objectives in their area of competence.
 The Scheme with the longest tradition is that administered by the Social Welfare Services of the Ministry of Labour, Welfare and Social Insurance.
 The systematic review of these schemes has progressively managed to improve bureaucratic procedures and minimize obstacles identified in the funding process.

-- EU funding: EU funding programmes or other international funding, form another source of funding for NGOs that have the capacity and knowledge to respond to this demanding process. - Fundraising: Most NGOs engage in fundraising in order to increase their sources of income and meet their demanding objectives. - Funding from the private sector: The private sector has also a long tradition in supporting NGOs, either with direct funding or with innovative projects in collaboration with volunteers.
+- EU and other funding: EU funding programmes or other international funding, form another source of funding for NGOs that have the capacity and knowledge to respond to this demanding process. - Fundraising: Most NGOs engage in fundraising in order to increase their sources of income and meet their demanding objectives. - Funding from the private sector: The private sector has also a long tradition in supporting NGOs, either with direct funding or with innovative projects in collaboration with volunteers.

-7. REGULAR AND SYSTEMATIC RESEARCH
+7.REGULAR AND SYSTEMATIC RESEARCH

-Research on volunteering in Cyprus is scarce15.
-In the long social history of Cyprus, the 'persona,' contribution, underpinning ideologies, values and historical trajectory of an important structure of society (the voluntary sector) has not, unlike in some some other countries, been the subject of any substantial empirical and theoretical exploration16.
-There is no regular or systematic research on volunteering or its contribution in society, economy, etc. This lack of research data proves a constant barrier not only to the
+Research on volunteering in Cyprus is scarce [16].
+In the long social history of Cyprus, the 'persona,' contribution, underpinning ideologies, values and historical trajectory of an important structure of society (the voluntary sector) has not, unlike in some some other countries, been the subject of any substantial empirical and theoretical exploration [17].
+There is no regular or systematic research on volunteering or its contribution in society, economy, etc. This lack of research data proves a constant barrier not only to the development and recognition of volunteering but also in setting strategic targets for its sustainability and long-term development.